hillaryychan/COMP3141/notes/08_Theory-of-Types.md

 We can specify a logical system as a **deductive system** by providing a set of *rules* and *axioms* that describe how to prove various connectives

 Each connective typically has ***introduction*** and ***elimination*** rules.
-For example, to prove an implication A -> B holds, we must show that B holds assuming A. this introduction rule is written as:
+For example, to prove an implication `A -> B` holds, we must show that `B` holds assuming `A`.
+This introduction rule is written as:

 ![implication introduction](../imgs/09-3_implication-introduction.png)

-Implication also has an elimination rule, that is also called **modus ponens**:
+Implication also has an elimination rule, that is also called **modus ponens** - *"mode that by affirming affirms"*:

 ![implication elimination](../imgs/09-4_implication-elimination.png)